 BET Partners With Vaseline and Vaseline Brand Ambassador, Regina King, to Bring Access to Equitable Skincare for Black and Brown Communities

-On March 24 at 3 pm EST, BET (a subsidiary of ViacomCBS Inc., NASDAQ: VIACA, VIAC), the nation's leading provider of quality content for African American audiences, and Vaseline are partnering to host a powerful Zoom discussion for consumers featuring award-winning director and actress, Regina King, around skincare equity for skin of color.
+On March 24 at 3 pm EDT, BET (a subsidiary of ViacomCBS Inc., NASDAQ: VIACA, VIAC), the nation's leading provider of quality content for African American audiences, and Vaseline are partnering to host a powerful Zoom discussion for consumers hosted by veteran beauty expert Tai Beauchamp and featuring award-winning director and actress, Regina King, around skincare equity for skin of color.
+Leading up to this discussion, BET and Vaseline have released a video content series featuring conversations with experts to further educate people about this issue and how to seek out the right skincare.

 “Over the past year, we’ve seen the challenges that people of color face in achieving equitable health outcomes and unfortunately, the dermatology practice is no different,” said Louis Carr, President of Media Sales at BET.
 “Through our partnership with Vaseline, we’re committed to increasing awareness of the importance of health through skincare.
 We’re honored to have the opportunity to partner with and lend our platform to amplify Vaseline’s Equitable Skincare for All campaign.”